Posts

 Image

 GOODREADS SUMMARY Some people are Christmas people, but Jill Jacobs is most certainly not.
 She hasn’t been ever since her hometown love broke her heart on Christmas Day three years ago.
 After that, Jill moved to L.A. to pursue her dream of becoming a screenwriter.
 She hasn’t been home in years to avoid her ex, but this winter she finds herself back in drab, suburban Illinois for the holidays.
 After one very hazy night, Jill wakes up to a hometown that's filled with jolly neighbors, covered in pristine white snow, and shimmering with the smell of nutmeg.
 She realizes that this is more than just a bad hangover… she's stuck in a Heartfelt movie.
-One set in her town, starring real people from her life, including her family, her high school crush (uber perfect, owns a bakery, and definitely a Christmas Person), and of course, her ex —handsome as ever and now exclusively clad in plaid flannel.
+One set in her town, starring real people from her life, including her family, her high school crush (Uber perfect, owns a bakery, and definitely a Christmas Person), and of course, her ex —handsome as ever and now exclusively clad in plaid flannel.
 The only way out of this bizarro world is to complete the plot of the movie, including a ho...

 Book Review: Overdue by Stephanie Perkins